iamqaasim/tutoring_website/README.md

 I created this MVP (Minimum Viable Product) website for my final ALX Research project.
 I tried to document as much of my source code as possible.
 Improvements will be made in the future

-[PowerPoint Presentation:](https://docs.google.com/presentation/d/1MRoBLIfZLWrbG_YY0I82xLG-lnYe8997tJjot83e0FM/edit?usp=sharing) Some infomation on the creation process of the project
+[PowerPoint Presentation:](https://docs.google.com/presentation/d/1MRoBLIfZLWrbG_YY0I82xLG-lnYe8997tJjot83e0FM/edit?usp=sharing) Some infomation on the creation process of the project (timeline, code snippets)
 <br>
 [Website](https://iq-tutoring-2brc.onrender.com/) This was done using Flask, a Python framework, as the backend and HTML & CSS with a bootstrap framwork for the frontend
 <br>